Trams in Bremen: Bremen Tram Riots

-Mayor Hans Koschnick (1968)

-However, Mayor Hans Koschnick announced the same evening:

-"We do not let ourselves be blackmailed by the pressure of the road."
+However, Mayor Hans Koschnick announced the same evening: "We do not let ourselves be blackmailed by the pressure of the road."

 The next day, Tuesday, the 16th, the protesters received further inflow and soon gathered in the afternoon, a crowd of 1500 people, the signs with inscriptions like "70 Pfennig - I prefer running" waving.
 Again a sitting blockade was organized at the Domsheide at 17 o'clock.
 The backwash of the forced to stop trams and buses extended in the south to the new city and in the north to the station, which corresponds to a distance of 1.1 kilometers.
 The students had now joined numerous apprentices and students, who were also affected by the fare increase.
-Individual demonstrators coupled the trams apart.
 Finally, the police intervened again, but the blockers were not carried away without resistance as the day before, but threw stones, firecrackers and paint bags.
 This behavior provoked a reaction from the security forces using a water cannon.

-When a large group of students attempted to storm the Domsheide, which was still the water cannon, the police put this slogan into action and beat down the demonstrators with batons, injuring numerous bystanders.
+When a large group of students attempted to storm the Domsheide, the police put this slogan into action and beat down the demonstrators with batons, injuring numerous bystanders.
 In a leaflet distributed throughout the city, the ABS distanced itself from the violent protests.
-However, this did not change the situation, as the ABS as mentioned by most demonstrators was not recognized anyway.
+However, this did not change the situation, as the ABS by most demonstrators was not recognized anyway.
 In the evening, the first reports of damage in the press offices of the local newspapers came in: the BSAG reported 21 damaged trams and sidecar of the tram and 14 damaged buses.
 At the same time, the police announced that they had made 94 arrests that day.